concur/developer.concur.com/expense-report/get-report-details.markdown

 |  AccountCode1 |  The primary accounting code assigned to the expense type associated with this allocation.
 Typically, expense types have only this primary account code. |
 |  AccountCode2 |

-The secondary or alternative  accounting code assigned to the expense type associated with this allocation.
-In rare cases some expense types include this accounting code to handle special cases.
+The secondary or alternative Â accounting code assigned to the expense type associated with this allocation.Â In rare cases some expense types include this accounting code to handle special cases.
 One example of these special cases is when using travel allowance, where one expense would use the primary account code for the allowed amount, and the alternative account code for the overage.
 Another example is personal use of a company car.

 Refer to the _Expense__: Account Codes Setup Guide_ for more information on how Concur Expense determines which accounting codes to use.